aws-iot-builder-tools/iot-reference-architectures/README.md

 - Cross-account publish
     - [Certificate based stack](cross-account-publish/certificate-based-stack) - A stack that simplifies onboarding an AWS IoT data producer to an account using a certificate to allow cross-account publishing
+- Vending machine
+    - Java
+        - [Disk image vending machine stack](serverless-ui/vending-machine-stack) - A stack that has a web UI to create disk images.
+Currently supports Raspberry Pi devices and can pre-install and provision the [AWS Systems Manager](https://aws.amazon.com/systems-manager/) agent.

 ## CloudFormation reference architecture list